 A business model that encourages brick-and-mortar stores to be available on mobile technologies, websites, online applications, and social media, in order to facilitate customer service, brand presence, and accessibility.

-A secure authorisation process relying on Point-of-Sale approval devices and real-time EFT technologies, incurring Interchange Fees.
+A secure authorization process relying on Point-of-Sale approval devices and real-time EFT technologies, incurring Interchange Fees.

 A horizontally structured business model that allowed internet service providers to work with existing telephone and fm technologies; the result of these policies created standardized divisions of industry such that a network itself remains open and ISPs provide services on that network.
 Policies that guide the structure then ensure that an ISP will never compete with a network infrastructure provider